gvwilson/sensibleadventures/nardica/nardica.md

 who didn't realize how empty their rich, idle lives were until they met the right woman, who was inevitably a poor but honest sailor.
+According to Aunt Naggie,
-The books were churned out by a core in Rothera that had spent the war feeding disinformation to rebel bots.
+the books were churned out by a core in Rothera that had spent the war feeding disinformation to rebel bots.
 Their implausibility, steamy dialogue, and frequent anachronisms only added to the thrill Iffy felt